mapeditor/tiled/docs/manual/layers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To match not only the scrolling speed but also the positioning of layers, we
 need to use the same points of reference.
-In Tiled these are the origin of the
+In Tiled these are the parallax
+origin and the center of the view, whereas a parallax origin of (0,0) equals
-map (the top-left of its bounding box) and the center of the view.
-The distance
+the origin of the map (the top-left of its bounding box).
+The distance between
-between these two points is multiplied by the parallax factor, to determine the
+these two points is multiplied by the parallax factor to determine the final
-final position on the screen for each layer.
+position on the screen for each layer.
 For example:

-* If the map's origin is in the center of the view, the distance is (0,0) and
+* If the parallax origin is in the center of the view, the distance is (0,0)
-  none of the parallax factors have any effect.
+  and none of the parallax factors have any effect.

 * When the map is scrolled left by 10 pixels, the distance is -10, so a layer
-  with a parallax factor of 0.5 will be positioned ``0.5 * -10 = -5`` pixels from
+  with a parallax factor of 0.5 will be positioned ``0.5 * -10 = -5`` pixels
-  the center of the view.
+  from the center of the view.

 Quite often, a viewport transform is used to scroll the entire map.
 In this
 case, one may need to adjust the position of each layer to take its parallax
 factor into account.
 For this, we take the map position that is located in the
-center of the view, and multiply this by ``(1 - parallaxFactor)`` to get the layer
+center of the view, and multiply this by ``(1 - parallaxFactor)`` to get the
-position.
-When the position in the center is 10, the layers will have normally
+layer position.
+When the position in the center is 10, the layers will have
-moved 10 pixels to the left (-10), but by positioning the layer at ``(10 * (1 - 0.5)) = 5``, we're
+normally moved 10 pixels to the left (-10), but by positioning the layer at
-making sure that it only moves 5 pixels to the left.
+``(10 * (1 - 0.5)) = 5``, we're making sure that it only moves 5 pixels to the
+left.

 .. raw:: html